List of Fast & Furious characters: Orange Julius

 Orange Julius is another street racer during the first race of the film.
 He is Spanish-American and wears an orange cap and an orange suit to hint his name.
 During the race, he tries to reach the bridge jump, but just stopped instead, refusing to finish the race.
 It is unknown if he finished the race or not if the bridge closed or opened.
 He is also seen during the scramble sequence in the end of the movie.
 His name is unrelated to the fruit beverage restaurant of the same name.
 His RX-7 is similar to Dominic Torreto's RX-7 from the first film minus the spoiler.
 He is portrayed by Amaury Nolasco.
-Orange Julius' car made appearances in the television film The Last Ride, and the short film The Turbo Charged Prelude for 2 Fast 2 Furious, as well as music videos Ludacris' "Act a Fool" and Lindsay Lohan's "First".
+Orange Julius' car made appearances in the films Today You Die and The Last Ride, and the short film The Turbo Charged Prelude for 2 Fast 2 Furious, as well as music videos Ludacris' "Act a Fool" and Lindsay Lohan's "First".